 The University has about 1,900 employees and about 750 faculty members.

-UL Lafayette had a total spending impact alone of $755 million in Louisiana, with $726 million of that total spending impact felt in Acadiana, in 2008.
+UL Lafayette had a total spending impact alone of $379 million in Louisiana and $449 million total spending impact in Acadiana in 2015.

-UL Lafayette reported $51 million in external research funding from state, federal, private and self-generated funds in 2008.
-These were new dollars brought into Acadiana’s economy.
+UL Lafayette reported $77.3 million in research funding from state, federal, private and self-generated funds in 2015.

 Every dollar of state funding invested in UL Lafayette generates more than an $8 return.

-About $1.3 billion was added to Louisiana’s economy by UL Lafayette graduates over the past 10 years due to degree attainment.
+About $2.6 billion, or 9 percent, was added to Louisiana’s economy by UL Lafayette graduates due to degree attainment.

-Louisiana Ragin' Cajuns® compete at the highest level of collegiate athletics.
-Football is a member of NCAA Division 1.
+Louisiana Ragin' Cajuns® compete at the highest level of collegiate athletics in the NCAA's Division 1.

 UL Lafayette sports: